u-eff-gee/utr/README.md

 ### 1.6 Choose the physics processes

-In `src/Physics.cc` activate or deactivate processes, choose between different models, or include certain particles (see section [2.4 Physics](#physics))
+Using cmake build variables, activate or deactivate physics modules, or implement a custom physics list and include it in `src/Physics.cpp` (see section [2.4 Physics](#physics))

 ### 1.7 Choose random number seed

 In `utr.cc`, set the random number seed explicitly to get deterministic results.
 It is not clear whether this works in multithreaded mode.
 See section [2.5 Random Number Engine](#random)